10 things you need to know before the opening bell

 Here is what you need to know.

 The 10-year is on the doorstep of 3%.
-The benchmark yield is up 2 basis points at 2.98%, and is on the verge of its first 3% print since the beginning of 2014.
+The benchmark yield is up 2 basis points at 2.98%, and it is on the verge of its first 3% print since the beginning of 2014.

 One popular trade is stuck in its worst stretch in 35 years – but Morgan Stanley has the perfect strategy for a big comeback.
 Intermediate Treasurys turned in consecutive quarters of negative total return for the first time 1973, according to data compiled by Morgan Stanley.

 Germany’s central bank has brought home $95 billion in gold bullion and put some on display to prove it’s real.
-Germany’s Bundesbank has stashed 3,400 tonnes of gold, worth 117 billion euros ($187 billion), in central bank treasuries in New York, London and Paris since the Cold War, to keep it safe from a possible Soviet invasion – and now its bringing it back.
+Germany’s Bundesbank has stashed 3,400 tonnes of gold, worth 117 billion euros ($187 billion), in central-bank treasuries in New York, London, and Paris since the Cold War to keep it safe from a possible Soviet invasion – and now it’s bringing it back.

-Apple could launch a new iPhone this year that has a bigger screen than the iPhone X. Several reliable sources – including Bloomberg, Wall Street Journal, Morgan Stanley, and KGI Securities – all expect the tech giant to launch a lower cost iPhone this year.
+Apple could launch a new iPhone this year that has a bigger screen than the iPhone X. Several reliable sources – including Bloomberg, The Wall Street Journal, Morgan Stanley, and KGI Securities – all expect the tech giant to launch a lower-cost iPhone this year.

 HNA cuts its Deutsche Bank stake.
-The Chinese conglomerate’s stake in Deutsche Bank is down to 7.9% after being at around 10% in February, Reuters says, citing a US regulatory filing shows.
+The Chinese conglomerate’s stake in Deutsche Bank is down to 7.9% after being at about 10% in February, Reuters says, citing a US regulatory filing.

 Porsche officials have been charged with doctoring emissions results to make cars meet Korea’s environmental standards.
-“We reject these allegations and will do our utmost to clear up the matter,” Porsche CEO Oliver Blume told staff in a memo, seen by Reuters.
+“We reject these allegations and will do our utmost to clear up the matter,” Porsche CEO Oliver Blume told employees in a memo seen by Reuters.

-UBS’ wealth management business comes up short.
-The bank’s Global Wealth Management division delivered pre-tax profits of 1.12 billion Swiss francs ($1.1 billion) in the first quarter.
-That’s up 7% versus a year ago but below analysts forecasts.
+UBS’ wealth-management business comes up short.
+The bank’s Global Wealth Management division delivered pretax profits of 1.12 billion Swiss francs ($1.1 billion) in the first quarter.
+That’s up 7% versus a year ago but below analysts’ forecasts.

 Stock markets around the world are lower.
-Hong Kong’s Hang Seng (-0.54%) led the losses in Asia and Germany’s DAX (-0.22%) trails in Europe.
+Hong Kong’s Hang Seng (-0.54%) led the losses in Asia, and Germany’s DAX (-0.22%) trails in Europe.
 The S&P 500 is set to open little changed near 2,669.

 Earnings reporting picks up.
-Halliburton and Kimberly-Clark report ahead of the opening bell while Alphabet releases its quarterly results after markets close.
+Halliburton and Kimberly-Clark report ahead of the opening bell, while Alphabet releases its quarterly results after markets close.

 US economic data keeps coming.
-Markit PMIs and existing home sales will be released at 9:45 a.m.
+Markit PMIs and existing-home sales will be released at 9:45 a.m.
 ET and 10 a.m.
 ET, respectively.